-The HiCOS PKI Native Smart Card Cryptographic Module supports eight contacts that lead to pins on the chip.
-Only five of these contacts are used.
+The HiCOS Combi PKI Native Smart Card Cryptographic Module supports 2 physical communication interfaces.
+One is ISO7816 and the other is ISO14443 Type A. For ISO7816 communication interface, there are only five of these contacts are used.
 The location of the contacts complies with ISO/IEC 7816-2 standard.
 Minimum contact surface area is 1.7 mm by 2.0 mm.
 Contact dimensions are standard credit card compliant as per ISO/IEC 7816-1 standard: